 An introduction to the field of philosophy-people, terms, and ideas.

 PHIL 3013.
-Ethics
+Ethics in a Global Context

 Study and analysis of the most commonly used standards of ethics in such a way as to encourage students to formulate for themselves practical standards by which to judge conduct.